-In the United Kingdom, government and administration act predictably and in line with legal provisions.
+Legal Certainty In the United Kingdom, government and administration act predictably and in Score: 9 line with legal provisions.
 This is facilitated by the fact that the government has a large degree of control over the legislative process and therefore finds it easy to alter provisions if they constitute a hindrance to government policy objectives.
 Media and other checks on executive action deter any deviation.

-The United Kingdom has no written constitution and no constitutional court and therefore no judicial review which is comparable to that in the United States or many European countries.
+Judicial Review The United Kingdom has no written constitution and no constitutional court and therefore no judicial review which is comparable to that in the United States or many European countries.
 While courts have no power to declare parliamentary legislation unconstitutional, they scrutinize executive action to prevent public authorities from acting beyond their powers.
 The United Kingdom has a sophisticated and well-developed legal system which is highly regarded internationally and based on the regulated appointment of judges.
-Judicial oversight is in addition provided by the European Court of Human Rights, to which UK citizens can take recourse.
+Judicial oversight is in addition provided by the European Court of Human Rights, to which UK citizens have recourse.
+However, as a consequence of several recent high-profile ECHR decisions overturning government policies, some political figures have raised the possibility of withdrawing the United Kingdom from the court's jurisdiction.